Skip to main content

 Oregon law requires every driver to insure their vehicles by at least these minimum amounts:

-• Bodily Injury and Property Damage - $25,000 per crash for one person; $50,000 per crash for bodily injury for two or more persons; and $20,000 per crash for damage to the property of others.
+• Bodily Injury and Property Damage - $25,000 per collision for one person; $50,000 per collision for bodily injury to or death of two or more persons; and $20,000 per collision for damage to the property of others.

-• Personal Injury Protection - $15,000 per person for reasonable and necessary expenses one year after the crash, for medical, dental, and other services needed due to the crash.
+• Personal Injury Protection - $15,000 per person for reasonable and necessary expenses within two years after the date of the person's injury.
+Expenses may be for medical, dental, and other services needed due to injury or death resulting from the use, occupancy, or maintenance of the vehicle.

 The common term for crashes, wrecks, and collisions is “accidents.”
 However, the word “accident” is misleading.
-If you crash because you were distracted, tired, or not driving defensively, it is a preventable crash, not an accident.
+If you are involved in a collision with another vehicle or object because you were distracted, tired, or not driving defensively, it is a preventable collision, not an accident.

 Your Responsibilities

-If you have a traffic crash, you must:
+If you are involved in a collision, you must:

 • Stop.
 If there are no injuries and vehicles can be safely moved, move them out of travel lanes as soon as possible.
-Information can be exchanged away from the actual crash scene.
+Information can be exchanged away from the scene of the collision.

 • Give reasonable assistance to injured persons.
 Injured people should never be moved carelessly.